codio-templates/hello-turtle-c-/.guides/content/Lab-Challenge--Loop-Patterns-74b7.md

 OXO
 OXO
 ```
-Try creating that particular pattern first, then iterate that pattern by using a loop.
+Try creating that particular pattern first, then iterate that pattern by modifying the existing loop(s).

 </details></td></tr></tbody>
 </table>